Gojo-Bots/Gojo_Satoru/README.md

 Fill in the `sample.env` file and rename it to `main.env`.
 Build the docker image using: `docker build -t Gojo_Satarou:latest .` (The dot '.' at last is necessary!)
-Run the command `docker run --env-file main.env Gojo_Satarou` If all works well, bot should send message to the MESSAGE_DUMP Group!
+Run the command `docker run --env-file main.env Gojo_Satarou` If all works well, bot should send message to the MESSAGE_DUMP Group!--->

 ## Variables
 `TOKEN` You can get your bot token at @BotFather